browatbn2/theme-academic-cv/content/authors/admin/_index.md

 [//]: # (I'm a computer vision researcher and engineer. )

-During my PhD at the [MPI in Tübingen](https://www.kyb.tuebingen.mpg.de/human-perception-cognition-action), I was developing multimodal object perception skills for **robots** in collaboration with the [IIT in Genoa](https://iit.it) and [Fraunhofer IPA](https://www.ipa.fraunhofer.de).
+During my PhD at the [MPI in Tübingen](https://www.kyb.tuebingen.mpg.de/human-perception-cognition-action), I developed multimodal object perception skills for **robots** in collaboration with the [IIT in Genoa](https://iit.it) and [Fraunhofer IPA](https://www.ipa.fraunhofer.de).
 Later, I joined the interactive video startup [Wirewax](https://wirewax.app) in London where I had the pleasure to work on many fun **computer vision** problems including Face Identification, Nudity Detection :eyes: and Object Tracking.

 In 2018, I moved to Seoul for a position at [Korea University](https://cogsyslab.notion.site/).
-My work mostly revolved around decoding, encoding, recoding, analysing large amounts of **facial data**.
+My work mostly revolved around decoding, encoding, recoding, and analysing large amounts of **facial data**.
 At that time, I also started with the analysis of **retinal images**.
 This project eventually turned into [eye2you GmbH](https://eye2you.github.io/), a medtech startup that was set out to create a smart and portable fundus camera for a wide range of medical applications.

 I have a particular interest in **few-shot** settings and **semi-supervised** approaches using unsupervised **generative methods**.

+[//]: # (Finally, I'm also a running enthusiast &#40;=addict&#41;.
+When I'm not injured &#40;which unfortunately has been rare lately&#41; you usually find me somewhere on a track or trail.)
 Finally, I'm also a running enthusiast (=addict).
-When I'm not injured (which unfortunately has been rare lately) you usually find me somewhere on a track or trail.
+Whenever I can, I'll be somewhere on a track or on a trail.

 [//]: # (**:small_orange_diamond: Spaces over tabs :small_orange_diamond: VI over Emacs :small_orange_diamond: C++ over Java :small_orange_diamond: Light mode over dark mode**)
 :small_blue_diamond: Spaces over tabs &nbsp;&nbsp; :small_blue_diamond: VI over Emacs &nbsp;&nbsp; :small_blue_diamond: C++ over Java &nbsp;&nbsp; :small_blue_diamond: Light mode over dark mode